CMSC100-2S2425-U4L/project-repo-aaed/README.md

 • User management where merchant can see registered users <br/>
 • Product inventory where merchant can manage products <br/>
 • Order fulfillment where merchant can confirm customer's orders <br/>
-• Sales reports where merchant can see the sales (all, weekly, monthly, yearly) <br/>
+• Sales reports where merchant can see the sales <br/>

 ### SCREENSHOTS <br/>